Here’s what you get when you work with me.

 Scene description – I receive a lot of positive feedback about the descriptions I use.
 I’m not sure what I do differently than others.
 I just walk through my scenes and verbally illustrate what I see.
 How much detail I provide is dependent on the pace I need to establish.

-Collaboration – I work and play very well with others, partially the result of managing projects for others and myself.
-I know I’m not going to get published without help.
-But I’m not looking for people to work for me.
+Collaboration – I work and play well with others, partially the result of my project management experience.
+I know I’m not going to get published without help, but I’m not looking for people to work for me.
 I’m looking for people to work with me.
 I have no issue taking creative advice and I am always looking for ways to improve a manuscript.
 I want to work with an agent and publisher to put out high-quality, entertaining stories.

 My sounding board – I currently have about 6 people who regularly read my drafts, though the pool of people I can tap into is around 30.
 Their backgrounds include avid readers, a literature teacher, and horror buffs.
-They are family, friends, and strangers who found me on Google.
-I find having a diverse group is beneficial as it gives me several different points of view.
+They are family, friends, area students, and strangers who found me on Google.
+I find having a diverse group is beneficial as, again, it gives me several different points of view.

 Last updated November 17, 2019